assyrianic/Tagha/README.md

 # Tagha Virtual Machine
-TaghaVM is a minimal yet complex register-based virtual machine && runtime environment designed as an alternative to a C dynamic loading plugin system as well as giving binary portability to C code!
+TaghaVM is a minimal, fast, self-contained, and complex register-based virtual machine && runtime environment designed as an alternative to a C dynamic loading plugin system as well as giving binary portability to C code!

 Why?
 (See the Wiki for the full explanations)
 Four reasons: